 The historical cities of Kyoto and Nara, both erstwhile capitals of Japan during different eras, can be best covered as day trips from Osaka by train.
 You will find most of the attractions within walking distance from each other in both cities, perfect day out for tourists and locals alike.
 During my two-week tour of… Continue reading Day Trips to Kyoto and Nara from Osaka

 My trip to Hokkaido was the final part of a two-week tour of Japan during the cherry blossom season.
-I, along with my travel companions, covered most of Honshu in 10 days (yeah we did have a tight schedule as we wanted to cover as much as possible!) before taking the bullet train (Shinkansen) from… Continue reading Hokkaido: Hot spring town and the charming world of musical toys
+I covered most of Honshu in 10 days (yeah, it was a packed schedule as I wanted to cover as much as possible!) before taking the bullet train (Shinkansen) from Sendai to Hokkaido.
+Although I had… Continue reading Hokkaido: Hot spring town and the charming world of musical toys

 After spending four days in Japan visiting Osaka and surrounding areas, I set off for Hiroshima and Miyajima from Osaka on Day 5.
 After a simple breakfast at the hostel, I made my way towards Shin-Osaka station with my travel companions.
 This was the day when our JR Pass got activated based on the information… Continue reading Hiroshima and Miyajima in a day